-There are more than 2000 pre-created group policy settings available in Windows Server 2003/ Windows XP.
+There are more than 2000 pre-created group policy settings available in Windows Server 2003.
 A default group policy already exists.
 You only need to modify it by setting values of different policy settings according to your specific requirements.
 You can also create new group policies to meet your specific business requirements.
 The group policies allow you to implement:

 Configuring a Domain-Based Group Policy

 Just as you used group policy editor to create a local computer policy, to create a domain-based group policy you need to use Active Users and Computers snap-in from where you can open the GPMC.

 Follow the steps below to create a domain-based group policy

 1. Select Active Directory Users and Computers tool from the Administrative Tools.

 2. Expand Active Directory Users and Computers node, as shown below.

 3. Right-click the domain name and select Properties from the menu that appears:

 5. The Group Policy tab appears with a Default Domain Policy already created in it, as shown in here: